ethikz/wikiwiki/README.md

 3) The live reload server runs on http://localhost:8001

 If the port needs to change go to line 94 in the gulpfile.js

+Also note that if testing on IE, locally open the gulpfile and on line 95, set livereload: false